 The Best Italian Restaurants in Las Vegas

-Here's a reason to visit Downtown and skip Fremont St altogether.
-Turn down 4th St near the Arts District and keep your eyes peeled for Chicago Joe's, an old brick home that was transformed into a cozy Italian joint four decades ago.
+Here's a reason to visit Downtown and skip Fremont Street altogether.
+Turn down Fourth Street near the Arts District and keep your eyes peeled for Chicago Joe's, an old brick home that was transformed into a cozy Italian joint four decades ago.
 It's been drawing loyal regulars, including members of the mob, ever since.
-And if mobsters know about anything (aside from, uh, the obvious), it's choosing Italian restaurants.
+And if mobsters know anything, it's choosing Italian restaurants.
 The Christmas lights stay up year-round, giving you a clear but colorful look at the baked rigatoni and other traditional favorites on the menu.

 Family owned and operated since 1985, Ferraro’s has found a perfect balance of old-school favorites and non-traditional dishes, made with all-natural meat and carefully selected seafood.
 The spicy tripe is an experience in itself, as is the coniglio brasato (braised rabbit).
 The restaurant also takes its wine seriously, offering one of the best selections in Vegas, as well as pairing dinners and other tasting events that are among the most informative you’ll ever come across.
 This spot is also very friendly -- perfect for casual wine drinkers who want to learn the difference between a "Chianti" and "Chianti Classico."
 And if you need a late night bite, the bar serves food until 2am.

-This elegant fine-dining spot focuses on seafood and culinary creations that often come with a strong Mediterranean influence.
-After a recent name change and some menu revisions, the restaurant is better than ever, with a gorgeous outdoor patio that surrounds a koi pond.
-The fresh fish and shellfish, flown in daily from Italian waters, is presented table-side for your selection.
+This elegant fine dining spot focuses on seafood and culinary creations that often come with a strong Mediterranean influence.
+The Wynn Resorts are loaded with upscale dining options and Costa di Mare is among the most stylish and comfortable, with a gorgeous outdoor patio that surrounds a koi pond.
+The fresh fish and shellfish, flown in daily from Italian waters, are presented table-side for your selection.
 And don't worry if you see something move, those are just the langoustines -- small European lobsters that will help make your dinner one to remember.

 The waiting list to get a table at the original Rao’s in New York is so notoriously long, someone got the idea to open another version in Las Vegas that’s basically the same thing, just a little bigger -- which means everyone gets a fair chance to try out their famous signature meatballs.
 The same family is deeply involved in both restaurants, ensuring that the experience is as identical as possible.